KeatsHao/detail_for_image/README.md

 # detail_for_image
-Fist, put all the images in one folder, i.e. location.
+Fist, put all the images in one folder, i.e., location.

 Second, use preview or other image viewer to get the detail part location of the image.